You're Invited!

 Assemble Salad

-• In a large serving bowl, combine the farro, shallots, arugula, apple, parmesan, parsley, and pecans.
+• In a large serving bowl, combine the farro, arugula, apple, parmesan, parsley, and pecans.
 Drizzle the dressing over the salad and toss gently to coat.

 Notes